 Dr. Seymour along with Long, R., and Mold, J. has published in the Evidence-Based Practice, volume 13.1 (January 20010):4 the article “Osteoarthritis of the knee: Who is most likely to benefit from intraarticular corticosteroid injections, and for how long?”

 She is a member of the American Academy of Environmental Medicine, the Institute of Functional Medicine, the American Medical Association, the Texas Medical Association, and the American Academy of Family Physicians, The Texas Academy of Family Physicians, and the Denton County Medical Society.

 Dr. Seymour is board certified by the American Board of Family Medicine and is certified by the Institute of Functional Medicine.
 She is a fellow of the American Academy of Family Physicians.

-Stephanie McCarter, M.D. currently practices internal medicine and environmental medicine with Dr. William Rea at the Environmental Health Center of Dallas.
+Stephanie McCarter, M.D.
+Stephanie McCarter is an internal medicine and environmental medicine physician at the Environmental Health Center of Dallas.
 She has 13 years of experience in the field of environmental medicine and has built her own eco-friendly, low-EMF home, working with well-known experts in healthy house building, including David Rousseau and Tang Lee of Canada, and Mary Oetzel in Texas.
 She has lectured on Environmental Medicine in the areas of indoor/outdoor air quality, avoiding pollutants in air, food and water, evaluation and treatment of electromagnetic field sensitivity, and on preparing antigens for provocation/neutralization immunotherapy.